Top science authors mingled with attendees for coffee and conversation throughout the day.

 Alfred Mele is the William H. and Lucyle T. Werkmeister Professor of Philosophy at Florida State University.
 He is the author of 10 books, including Free Will and Luck, Effective Intentions, A Dialogue on Free Will and Science, and Free: Why Science Hasn’t Disproved Free Will.
 Mele is also the author of over 200 articles and the editor or co-editor of six books.
 He previously worked as the director of the Big Questions in Free Will project and he’s the current director of the Philosophy and Science of Self-Control project—multimillion-dollar projects featuring collaborative research by scientists and philosophers.

 Bob Reiss is a best-selling author of 20 books, as well as a journalist, a former Chicago Tribune reporter, and former correspondent for Outside Magazine.
-His work has been published in the Washington Post, Smithsonian, Parade, Rolling Stone, and other national publications.
+His work has been published in The Washington Post, Smithsonian, Parade, Rolling Stone, and other national publications.
 From 2012 to 2013, he worked as a consultant on Arctic issues for 60 Minutes on CBS.
 In 2010, Reiss co-produced his first investigative segment for national television, for PBS’s Need to Know.
 Reiss’s nonfiction books include The Eskimo and The Oil Man, The Coming Storm, and The Road to Extrema.
-He has published 15 novels including the Washington Post best seller The Last Spy and the European best seller Black Monday.
+He has published 15 novels including The Washington Post best-seller The Last Spy and the European best seller Black Monday.
 His new series of science-based thriller novels launched earlier this year with the publication of White Plague, about a US submarine trapped in the Arctic.
-Protocol Zero will follow in August.
+Protocol Zero will follow.
 This series will be published under the pseudonym of James Abel.

 John Rennie is an award-winning science writer, editor, and lecturer based in New York City.
 Viewers of the Weather Channel know him as the host of the original series Hacking the Planet and cohost of the hit special The Truth About Twisters.
 He is also the editorial director of McGraw-Hill Education’s AccessScience, the highly respected online reference that carries on the tradition of the McGraw-Hill Encyclopedia of Science & Technology.
 Rennie served as editor in chief of Scientific American between 1994 and 2009.
 During his tenure, the magazine twice won National Magazine Awards with the single-topic issues “What You Need to Know About Cancer” (1996) and “A Matter of Time” (2002).
 His 2002 article “15 Answers to Creationist Nonsense” is one of the most read and downloaded articles in the history of ScientificAmerican.com.